 If you selected the replication type as Do this Asynchronous Optional: If you do not know the replication type and relationship type, click Help me Choose, specify the values, and then click Apply.
 2. Select the relationship type.
 The relationship type can be mirror, vault, or mirror and vault.
 3. Select a cluster and an SVM.
-If the selected cluster is running a version of ONTAP software earlier than ONTAP 9.3, then only peered SVMs are listed.
-If the selected cluster is running ONTAP 9.3 or later, peered SVMs and permitted SVMs are listed.
 4. Modify the volume name suffix, if required.
 Synchronous Optional: If you do not know the replication type and relationship type, click Help me Choose, specify the values, and then click Apply.
 2. Select the synchronization policy.
 The synchronization policy can be StrictSync or Sync.
 3. Select a cluster and an SVM.
-If the selected cluster is running a version of ONTAP software earlier than ONTAP 9.3, then only peered SVMs are listed.
-If the selected cluster is running ONTAP 9.3 or later, peered SVMs and permitted SVMs are listed.
 4. Modify the volume name suffix, if required.

-Step 5.
-Optional: Click (\), update the protection policy and protection schedule, select FabricPoolenabled aggregate, and then initialize the protection relationship.
+- Step 5.
+Optional: Click Step 5.
+Optional: Click Attack and the protection policy and protection schedule, select FabricPoolenabled aggregate, and then initialize the protection relationship. - Step 6.
+Click Save.